powergiggs/Static-Short_url/readme.md

 ``

-  use   'POST' method to send the orignal link to be shorten (http://localhost:3000/api/shorturl) result should similar like this;
+  Use 'POST' method to send the orignal link to be shorten (http://localhost:3000/api/shorturl) result should similar like this;